brian-peter-dickson/draft-dickson-dprive-adot-auth/README.md

         ns3.example2.net DNST UDP TCP DOT
         ns4.example2.net DNST UDP TCP DOT

-In each case, the first parameter is the SvcPriority, which must be non-zero (zero indicates AliasMode SVCB record type).

-Note that it is possible for the resolver to use alter or ignore SvcPriority based on its own local policy.
-For instance, a resolver to prefer non-DoT over DoT or vice versa.
-Local policy might be to override SvcPriority ordering, and/or ignore some of the records.
-For example, a resolver might prefer to support mandatory use of DoT if present on any server in the NS RRset.

-## DANE TLSA Records for ADoT
+## DANE TLSA Records for ADoT (TLSADOT)

 The presence of ADoT requires additionally that a TLSA [@!RFC6698] record be provided.
 A new RRTYPE is to be created for this as an alias of TLSA, with mnemonic of "TLSADOT" (TLS ADOT Certificate).
 This record will be published at the location NS_NAME, where NS_NAME is the name of the name server.
 Any valid TLSA RDATA is permitted.
 The use of Certificate Usage types PKIX-TA and PKIX-EE is NOT RECOMMENDED since PKIX requires web PKI interactions.
 DANE types only require DNSSEC support.
 The use of Certificate Usage types DANE-TA records may provide more flexibility in provisioning and validation.
+On the other hand, DANE-EE is more secure, with fewer consequences for private key loss and certificate revocation.
-Per [@!RFC7218;@!RFC7671] the RECOMMENDED Selector and Matching types for this are SPKI and SHA2-256, giving the recommended TLSA record type of DANE-TA SPKI SHA2-256.
+Per [@!RFC7218;@!RFC7671] the RECOMMENDED Selector and Matching types for this are SPKI and SHA2-256, giving the recommended TLSADOT record type of DANE-TA SPKI SHA2-256.

 ### Example

-In the above example, ns2.example.net supports DNS over TLS, and thus would need to have a TLSA record.
+In the above example, ns2.example.net supports DNS over TLS, and thus would need to have a TLSADOT record.
 The zone would include:

         ns2.example.net.
 IN TLSADOT DANE-TA SPKI SHA2-256 (hash data)